W. B. Yeats: Death

 The French ambassador Stanislas Ostroróg was involved in returning Yeats's remains to Ireland in 1948; in a letter to the European director of the Foreign Ministry in Paris, "Ostrorog tells how Yeats's son Michael sought official help in locating the poet's remains.
-Neither Michael Yeats nor Sean MacBride, the Irish foreign minister who organised the ceremony, wanted to know the details of how the remains were collected, Ostrorog notes.
+Neither Michael Yeats nor Seán MacBride, the Irish foreign minister who organised the ceremony, wanted to know the details of how the remains were collected, Ostrorog notes.
 He repeatedly urges caution and discretion and says the Irish ambassador in Paris should not be informed."
 Yeats's body was exhumed in 1946 and the remains were moved to an ossuary and mixed with other remains.
 The French Foreign Ministry authorized Ostrorog to secretly cover the cost of repatriation from his slush fund.
 Authorities were worried about the fact that the much-loved poet's remains were thrown into a communal grave, causing embarrassment for both Ireland and France.
 Per a letter from Ostroróg to his superiors, "Mr Rebouillat, (a) forensic doctor in Roquebrune would be able to reconstitute a skeleton presenting all the characteristics of the deceased."